openlegend/core-rules/core/src/01-character-creation/01-chapter-one.md

 ## Step 1: Describe Your Character

-*Open Legend* is a role playing game, which means your character will need more depth than merely a selection of attributes, feats, perks, and gear that we will learn about in later steps.
+Open Legend is a role playing game, which means your character will need more depth than merely a selection of attributes, feats, perks, and gear.
 To make your character come to life, add some of the following details.
 If you can't think of anything yet, try to fill in the blanks during your first couple of play sessions as you get to know your character better.

 **A heroic name.** Be sure to check with your GM to see if they have any particular setting in mind.
 Phil the Fighter would feel quite out of place next to Therilas Windcaster and Gorion Skullcleaver.